Alain Touwaide, Scientific Director

 However, the importance of the challenge together with the time that has passed, require to expand a personal activity into a larger effort, and to have the task carried over to the next generation.
 This is the Institute for the Preservation of Medical Traditions, which is actually much more than a personal dream become reality: it is the embodiment of many encounters, repeated departures and missed opportunities or, instead, surprising discoveries, new faces and unforeseen contributions; the common good of the innumerable volunteers who believed in the adventure and helped create a new knowledge; a new compound born from unnatural mixtures, from classical languages to medicine and computational methods, and—maybe more than anything else—an intellectual venture of anthropology applied to history that brings back to life the informants who wrote down the supposedly dead texts laying on the shelves of libraries and often no longer open after their owners closed them centuries ago.

-Emanuela Appetiti, CEO
+Emanuela Appetiti, President and CEO

 I have been interested in Sociology and Anthropology since high school, so my ideas were already very clear when the moment to choose arrived.
 The first one to attend university in my family, I felt I could not fail.
 Concerns about the choice of such discipline (a new topic in those years in Italy), which from outside appeared nebulous and almost a waste of time (especially when compared with political sciences or economy) were the subjects of many a conversation at home.
 Nevertheless, I enrolled in and never regretted it!
 My interest in nomadic cultures, especially hunter-gatherers, raised quite early and almost immediately I focused on Australian Aborigines.
 When I decided to specialize on this subject, my supervisor asked only two questions: "Is your English comfortable?" and "Are you ready to leave Italy, as here literature on this field is scanty, to say the least?", to both of which I replied "Yes, sure!".